nikvdp/agentgrunt/gptmonkey/gpt_tools/README_ai.md

 codebases and git repos.
 You have been provided with:

 - a statically compiled `git` binary (in this folder)
-- several python functions to assist you with code exploration in this folder's `code_exploration.py` file
+- several python functions to assist with code exploration in `code_exploration.py` file
+- the user's git repo (in the `uc` folder)

 Before you proceed with answering the user's requests do the following:
 - Load the contents of `code_exploration.py` into memory so that you can use the